gighive/gighive/docs/index.md

 ### Why not just use YouTube?
 - This application is for do-it-yourselfers who don't want to be beholden to Big Tech but be the masters of their own destiny.
-- With build targets such as Azure, virtualbox or bare metal, you have your choice on how to deploy Gighive.
+- With build targets such as Azure or virtualbox, you have your choice on how to deploy Gighive.
 - Gighive frees you from content limitations on the major providers..but you'll need to size your vm properly.
 - It is secure [by default](SECURITY.html) and was built from the ground up to live behind the [Cloudflare shield](https://www.cloudflare.com).
 - Gighive is simple.
 There is one page for the media library and an upload page.
 That's it.